The story so far

 The original stone slate roof has been stripped and reinstated with new timbers, membrane, and insulation.
-The walls have been reinforced, tanked, insulated and repointed.
+The walls have been reinforced, tanked, insulated, and repointed.
 New floors were installed to take greater loads.
-We have underfloor heating at ground floor and a stove to heat the studio when needed.
-Internally, walls are clad in waxed birch faced ply to soften the light and sound in the space.
+We have underfloor heating on the ground floor and a stove to heat the studio when needed.
+Internally, walls are clad in waxed, birch-faced ply to soften the light and sound in the space.
 We selected furniture that can be reconfigured or removed to accommodate a variety of uses.
 Most importantly, thanks to large sliding glass doors, the views of our stunning surroundings take centre stage.

 Externally, cor-ten steps contrast with reclaimed, stone-faced retaining walls.
 The rich, red tone complements the beech hedges.
 The top step is local gritstone that has been hand-tooled with a pattern that references the Frasers Balsam fir tree you pass as you enter the garden.
 The new parking area for the house uses reclaimed gritstone cobbles between which rainwater soaks away naturally and sustainably.